 Withdrawal criteria will be explained to the patients/parents.
 Investigators should explain to patients the value of remaining in study follow-up and allowing this data to be used for trial purposes.
 Where possible, patients who have withdrawn from study treatment should remain in follow-up as per the trial schedule.
-If patients additionally withdraw consent for this, they should revert to standard clinical care as deemed by the responsible clinician.
+If patients additionally withdraw consent for this, they should revert to standard clinical care as deemed by the responsible Doctor/Surgeon.
 It would remain useful for the study team to continue to collect standard follow-up data and unless the patient explicitly states otherwise, follow-up data will continue to be collected.

 Details of trial withdrawal (date, reason if known) should be recorded in the eCRF and medical record.
+The withdrawal options are as follows.